Instant Access to State, County and Municipal Records

 Florida Sex Offender Listing

-is a list of people convicted of committing a crime motivated by sexual interests.
-This registry is public by law, though whether or not a person is obligated to register on this list is at the discretion of the presiding judge during their trial.
-A judge may require an offender to register on this list if the crime was sexually motivated, even if the crime itself was not a sex crime.
+Florida sex offender listings refer to the various public access databases which feature information regarding convicted sex offenders in the state.
+These are primarily managed by various county and city jurisdictions and typically list the full name, addresses, conviction information and unique identifiers of persons convicted of committing crimes motivated by sexual interests.
+In addition to local listings, the state of Florida operates a statewide sex offender registry which is managed by the Florida Department of Law Enforcement and lists all registered sex offenders regardless of jurisdiction.
+Whether or not a person is obligated to register on this list is at the discretion of the presiding judge during their trial.
+A judge may require an offender to be registered if the crime was sexually motivated, even if the crime itself was not a sex crime.

 Florida Megan’s Law

 Megan's Law is the term for state laws that create and keep up a sex offender registry, which provides information on registered sex offenders to the public.
 Following the passage of Megan's Law, the state of Florida mandate the registration for any offender convicted of the following:

 - Sexual predators (a higher level of offense) convicted for committing or attempting to commit, any of the qualifying crimes specified in Florida Statute, on or after October 1, 1993

 - Sexual offenders convicted for committing, or attempting, soliciting, or conspiring to commit, any of the qualifying crimes specified in Florida Statute and released on or after October 1, 1997.

 - Persons required registering in another state or jurisdiction as an offender or predator